matrix-org/matrix-spec-proposals/drafts/applications_services.rst

 On HS handling events to existing users and rooms:

- * If the HS receives an event for a user or room that already exist (either provisioned by the AS or by normal client interactions), then the message is handled as normal.
+ * If the HS receives an event for a user or room that already exists (either provisioned by the AS or by normal client interactions), then the message is handled as normal.
  * Events in the namespaces of rooms and users that the AS has subscribed to